michaelaliotti/michaelaliotti.github.io/_posts/2018-09-03-the-currency-of-character.md

 ---
 layout: post
-title: The Currency of Character
+title: The currency of character
 ---

 It's our character that holds the most value --- not talent, not intelligence, not power, not popularity, not reputation, not achievement, not money, not possessions, not profession, not position --- the list goes on and on.